-If you’re a retailer or brand operating online, there’s often a disconnect between what your prices are and what your customers imagine your prices to be.
+If you’re a retailer or brand operating online, there’s often a disconnect between what your prices are and what your customers expect your prices to be.
 But if you can direct the latter, you’ll have the ability to dictate your brand value and proactively compete with Walmart pricing.

 Thus, the question at hand is how to optimize what you charge without pricing yourself out.
 After all, if you “beat” your competition in the race to the bottom, you risk reducing your margins to dangerous degrees.
 Stories centered around price matching often cite instances of getting trapped in the discounting cycle that only spirals downwards.
-The premise price matching is based on can easily be confused with offering the lowest prices.
+The premise of optimized pricing is based on, can easily be confused with offering the lowest prices.

 And here’s the problem: With many companies, pricing tactics are lacking at best.
 Rather than implementing a comprehensive strategy, they turn to gimmicks or knee-jerk reactions – short-term wins that neglect consideration of the long game.

 To have a leg up on your competition, you need real-time monitoring across thousands of stock-keeping units (SKUs) to identify key value categories and items.
 With proper data analytics in your pocket, you can ask and answer the following important questions:

 Which items’ prices matter most?
 Which items have the biggest pull on price perception?
 What pricing strategies are competitors adopting, and how can you match them?
 And which items can you afford to reduce in price to win loyalty and boost that very perception?
 Conversely, which items can you keep more expensive to make up the margins with price perception?
 Are there certain items or product categories that compel subsequent purchases?
 What are they, and what makes them so special?

 Beyond product data, your strategy needs to account for buyer habits and characteristics, competitor movements, and current trends.
-How often do they purchase certain products?
-How responsive are they to your marketing efforts?
-What effect do discounts have on their buying patterns?
+How often do buyers purchase certain products?
+Which products are out of stock across competition?
+What categories are trending and seeing increased demand?